podman-exec - Execute a command in a running container

 Give extended privileges to this container.
 The default is false.

 By default, Podman containers are unprivileged (=false) and cannot, for example, modify parts of the operating system.
 This is because by default a container is only allowed limited access to devices.
-A “privileged” container is given the same access to devices as the user launching the container.
+A “privileged” container is given the same access to devices as the user launching the container, with the exception of virtual consoles (/dev/tty\d+) when running in systemd mode (--systemd=always).

 A privileged container turns off the security features that isolate the container from the host.
 Dropped Capabilities, limited devices, read-only mount points, Apparmor/SELinux separation, and Seccomp filters are all disabled.